 • Vacuum cleaner

-Before you start fitting your new carpet you must prepare your sub-floor (a sub floor is the foundation for a floor in a building).
-If the sub-floor is not properly prepared it will affect the way that your carpet lies and potentially run the overall finish.
+Before you start fitting your new carpet you’ll need to prepare your sub-floor.
+The sub-floor is just the foundation underneath the floor.
+If the sub-floor isn’t prepared properly, it will affect the way that your carpet lies and potentially run the overall finish.

 Removing your old floor

-Before fitting your new carpet it’s likely that you will need to remove your old flooring alongside preparing the sub-floor underneath.
+Before fitting your new carpet you probably have some old flooring to remove, as well as preparing the sub-floor underneath.
 At Carpetright we make fitting a new floor easy at every step.
-Alongside our professional Which?
+In addition to our professional Which?
 Approved fitting service, we can also uplift your old flooring and dispose of it for you to ensure that you experience a hassle-free fit.

 Sub-floor preparation for carpet